 Pain and discomfort are expected following tooth removal.
 Your dentist may prescribe some pain medicine for comfort.

-It is best to avoid drinking alcohol post wisdom teeth removal surgery for as long as your dentist or oral surgeon recommends.
+It’s best to avoid drinking alcohol post wisdom teeth removal surgery for as long as your dentist or oral surgeon recommends.

-It is best to avoid acidic drinks post wisdom tooth removal surgery.
-Consuming drinks like lemonade or orange juice rich in citric acid after oral surgery is like placing lemon juice directly on an open wound.
+Avoid drinking acidic drinks for at least a week after surgery.
+Consuming drinks rich in citric acid after oral surgery is like placing lemon juice on an open wound.

-Acidic drinks will badly irritate the extracted site.
-This may lead to infection.
-Avoid drinking acidic drinks for at least a week.
+Acidic drinks such as lemonade and orange juice will irritate the extracted site.
+These drinks may lead to infection.

 You can also drink various flavored drinks without a problem.